Swendude/JS-functions/index.md

 ## Arrow functions

-The last thing we have to discuss are **arrow functions**.
-They are used to declare functions in a shorter way, we define a function ``triple(number) returns number`` that triples its argument using a 'normal' function decleration:
+The last thing we have to discuss is **arrow functions**.
+Arrow functions are used to declare functions in a shorter way without defining it.
+As an example we will define a function ``triple(number) returns number`` that triples its argument using a 'normal' function declaration as we have seen before:

 ```javascript
 function triple(num) {